 For Multi-User Licensing: Please contact David Fienup via the “Contact” link on this website.

-This library is UCS Compliant as of Feb 10, 2021, but only here are Soundopolis.net as of this date.
-If you have already purchased the library before that date, you can download the Metadata text file at the bottom of this page, and update your copy.
-There is also a pdf with instructions on how to do this using Soundminer Plus build 5.0v158, using Mac OS 10.13.6.
+This library is UCS Compliant as of December 6, 2021, but only here are Soundopolis.net as of this date.
+If you have already purchased the library before that date, you can download the Metadata files at the bottom of this page, and update your copy.

 - Files: 77